 Cut them into even pieces.
 You can also get them cut from the vendors who have cutting machines.
 They sit all over the local vegetable market in India.

 Make sure to cover the pickle with oil at all times.
 It will ensure it doesn’t go bad.

 This Andhra style pickle uses Sesame Oil.
-Replacing it with any other oil will not give the same flavour.
+Replacing it with any other oil will not give the same flavor.

 Always use a clean dry glass jar to store the pickle.
-A plastic one will leave a smell in the pickle which will be very non appetising.
+A plastic one will leave a smell in the pickle which will be very unappetizing.

 How to make Tomato Avakaya?

 You can replace raw mangoes with tomatoes and make Tomato Avakaya.
 Cut tomatoes in small pieces and mix them with some salt.

 Spread them on a plate and sundry until they lose all the water.
 Now use these tomatoes in place of mangoes.

 Spread the mango pieces on a clean kitchen towel and let them dry for 3-4 hours.

 Heat oil in a pan until it is very hot.
 Remove the pan from heat and let the oil cool completely.